barryclark/jekyll-now/_posts/2018-11-15-Learning-CSharp-PowerShell.md

         Copy the image to clipboard instead of saving to file.
 This image can be pasted into a program such as MS Paint or other image-aware application.

+        .PARAMETER ForegroundColor
+        The color of the text in the image.

+        .PARAMETER Path
+        The color of the background in the image.

         .EXAMPLE
         PS> "Hello world" | Export-Png -Clipoard